-- In person at the Yolo County Office of Education, 1280 Santa Anita Court, Suite 120, Woodland, CA 95776. - To address the Board concerning an item on the agenda, please complete the form provided at the door. - The Board President will invite each speaker to the podium to make verbal comments that may not exceed three (3) minutes.
+- In person at the Yolo County Office of Education, 1280 Santa Anita Court, Suite 120, Woodland, CA 95776. - $\circ\,$ To address the Board concerning an item on the agenda, please complete the form provided at the door. - The Board President will invite each speaker to the podium to make verbal comments that may not exceed three (3) minutes.

-1. OPENING PROCEDURES 6 1.
-Call to Order and Roll Call 7 2.
-Land Acknowledgement Statement 8 3.
-Pledge of Allegiance 9 4.
-Approval of Agenda 10 Motion to approve Agenda.
-2. RECOGNITION OF GUESTS AND PRESENTATIONS 11 1.
-Introduction of new staff 12 For information.
-3. PUBLIC COMMENT 13 This item is placed on the agenda for the purpose of providing visitors the opportunity to address the Board on any item(s) of business that does not appear on the formal agenda.

-Visitors may also request recognition from the chairperson, to address the Board concerning an item on the agenda by completing the form provided at the door or following the public comment instructions below:

-The Board reserves the right to establish a time limit on these discussions, or to refer them to the next regular meeting for further deliberation.
+1. OPENING PROCEDURES

+1. Call to Order and Roll Call 8 0 2.
+Indigenous Land Acknowledgement Statement 9 3.
+Pledge of Allegiance 10 4.
+Approval of Agenda Motion to approve Agenda.
+11 2.
+RECOGNITION OF GUESTS AND PRESENTATIONS 12 1.
+Introduction of New Staff For information.
+13 Presentation on the Plan for the Mixed Delivery Grant on Behalf of the Yolo Local Childcare Planning Council (LPC) Presentation.
+14 3.
+Public Comment This item is placed on the agenda for the purpose of providing visitors the opportunity to address the Board on any item(s) of business that does not appear on the formal agenda.
+23 Visitors may also request recognition from the chairperson, to address the Board concerning an item on the agenda by completing the form provided at the door or following the public comment instructions below: The Board reserves the right to establish a time limit on these discussions, or to refer them to the next regular meeting for further deliberation.